-OBJECTIVE 1: Inquiries (continued)
+Objective 1: Inquiries (continued)

 Through in-depth inquiries into specific issues or activities, provide assurance to ministers, Parliament, and to the extent possible the public that operational activities of agencies are undertaken legally, with propriety and consistent with human rights obligations.

-propriety and consistent with number rights obligations.
-Performance Measure ce Measure Performance Targets Before the commencement of an inquiry, the responsible minister and/or the head of the relevant agency and/or the Secretary of Defence (as required) is informed.
-[IGIS Act, s 15] Before the commencement of an inquiry, regard is had to the functions of, and consideration is given to consulting, the Auditor-General and/or the Ombudsman.
-[IGIS Act, s 16] Conduct inquiries consistent with the IGIS Act When preparing a report, any opinions that are critical of an individual or agency's actions or activities is provided to the individual, agency head or responsible minister for comment before completion.
+Perfor rmance Measure Performance Targets 1.2 Conduct inquiries consistent with the IGIS Act Before the commencement of an inquiry, the responsible minister and/or the head of the relevant agency and/or the Secretary of Defence (as required) is informed.
+[IGIS Act, s 15] When preparing a report, any opinions that are critical of an individual or agency's actions or activities are provided to the individual, agency head or responsible minister for comment before completion.
 [IGIS Act, s 17] The final report from an inquiry is provided to the agency head and responsible minister.
-[IGIS Act, s 22] TARGET (Financial Year) 23/24 🕢 24/25 🚫 25/26 🚫 26/27 🥥
+[IGIS Act, s 22] TARGET (Financial Year) 24/25 🧭 25/26 🧭 26/27 🧭 27/28 🧭 and consistent with human rights obligations.
+Perfor mance Measure Performance Targets 2.1 Annual risk-based inspection plans are developed by July for each agency in jurisdiction and are updated throughout the year as additional issues are identified.
+Conduct inspections efficiently and effectively All inspection a activities in the in ual cycle. spection plan ar e commenced Preliminary investigations into proactively reported compliance incidents are completed in a timely manner.
+Inspection outcomes, including findings and recommendations, are clearly communicated to the agency and promote meaningful reviews of policy, process, procedure, training or technology.
+Implement the recommendations of the internal Oversight Capability Review relevant to inspections.
+TARGET (Financial Year) 24/25 🧭 25/26 🧭 26/27 🧭 27/28 🧭 2.2 Conduct inspections consistent with the IGIS Act Responsible ministers are provided with a biannual report outlining the key inspection activities each year.
+[IGIS Act, s 25A] Annual inspection plans are reviewed in accordance with key priorities and risks before being provided to agency heads in July.
+[IGIS Act, s 9A(1)] TARGET (Financial Year)

-OBJECTIVE 2: Inspections
+Objective 2: Inspections